How to Spot a Fake Cuban Cigar

 Fake cigars sometimes trick people by being either too expensive or too cheap.
 In the latter case, sellers tell people they got a great deal for “X” reason and that is why their prices are so low.
 In the case of overpriced Cuban cigars, potential buyers will basically sell themselves on the fake cigars by thinking that “well, it’s so expensive, how can it be a fake?”

 You can do online research or talk to an expert to find out roughly what the different types of real Cuban cigars should cost.
-If, for example, you see a Montecristo No. 2s going for way less or way more what you know they should go for—don’t buy.
+If, for example, you see a Montecristo No. 2 going for way less or way more than you know they should go for — don’t buy.

 Know-How a Real Cuban Ashes